 Irish Moss forms an evergreen mat of mossy foliage that is covered with tiny white flowers in May and June.
 Prefers good drainage.

-'Caradonna' Hybrid Sage has violet-blue flowers on tall dark purple flower stems, making a very showy combination.
+'Caradonna' Hybrid Sage has violet-blue flowers on tall dark purple flower stems in late spring to early summer, making a very showy combination.
 From Zillmer Plants in Germany and introduced into this country by super plant dudes, Dale Hendricks and Ron Strasko while at North Creek Nurseries.

 PRN Preferred: Heidi's favorite Salvia because the tall dark purple spikes are so showy.